clearent/ClearentIdtechIOSFramework/README.md

 -(RETURN_CODE) device_startTransaction:(double)amount amtOther:(double)amtOther type:(int)type timeout:(int)timeout tags:(NSData*)tags forceOnline:(BOOL)forceOnline  fallback:(BOOL)fallback;

 2 - Interact with reader - If you are using bluetooth make sure you've pressed the button on the reader.
 The bluetooth reader should have a blue led flashing quickly.
 This means it's connected and can communicate with the reader.
-The framework will callback in the deviceMessage with some messages that are indicate what is going on.
-If you see a message similar to 'Insert,swipe or, tap', that means to go ahead and have the card interact with the reader.
+The framework will callback in the deviceMessage with messages that indicate what is happening between the framework and the reader.
+If you see a message similar to 'Insert, swipe or, tap', that means the reader is ready for card interaction.

 3 - Success - If you get a callback to the successfulTransactionToken it means the card was reader successfully and translated to a transaction token.

 4 - Failure - The framework will send messages back that indicate failure. ex - TERMINATE, 'Card read error'.
-When this happens, you can call the device_cancelTransaction method to cancel the current transaction and then attempt again.
+When this happens, you can call the device_cancelTransaction method to cancel the current transaction and attempt again.
 If the problem persists it is recommended you key in the card and use the manual entry process.

 ## Use the Clearent Framework to create a transaction token (JWT) for a manually entered card